nicolaiarocci/nicolaiarocci.com/content/post/the-short-tormented-life-of-computer-genius-phil-katz.md

 the industry as PKZIP from PKWare.
 SQLite, of course, but that came more than a decade later.

-Katz's story is indeed a cautionary tale of genius, torment, and ultimate, horrible demise.
-I cannot help but wonder: would his trajectory have been different if he had not been so successful?
+Katz's story is indeed a cautionary tale of genius, torment, and horrible demise.
+I cannot help but wonder: would his life trajectory have been different if he had not been so successful?
 Probably not, given the details revealed in the article, but who knows.

 *Subscribe to the [newsletter][nl] or the [RSS feed][rss], or follow @[nicolaiarocci][tw] on Twitter*